Runalyze/docs/calculations/hrv.rst

 Especially *RMSSD* (and its equivalent *lnRMSSD*) and *pNN50* are said to be strong indicators for parasympathetic activity [#hrvlexikon]_ and thus large values indicate a better recovery status.

+From v2.6 on, RUNALYZE does use only R-R intervals that differ from the preceding or following interval by less than 75 % (as suggested in [#ediss1118]_, 2.4.2.1).

 Further readings
 ****************